Effective Date: October 27, 2005

 (8) Provide for investigative and corrective actions upon discovery or notification of noncompliance.

 (a) Investigative actions identify the proximate and root cause(s) of noncompliance and the scope/population of noncompliant items.

 (b) Corrective actions include the correction, replacement, repair, or authorized disposition of noncompliant items/conditions, implementation of preventive measures to eliminate the causes of noncompliance, and validation that implemented preventive measures have effectively eliminated recurrence of the noncompliant condition (recurrence control).

 (9) Ensure clear and mutual understanding of prescribed quality requirements among organizations responsible for contracting or assigning work, performing work, and assuring conformity of work.

 (10) Be performed by persons that are competent on the basis of:

 b.
 This NPD applies to all work associated with implementation of NASA acquisitions (e.g., design, development, manufacture, test, operations, maintenance, refurbishment, sustainment, disposal) and all acquisition products, processes, and services provided by NASA Government organizations, contractors, subcontractors, and grantees, except as excluded in paragraphs 2.c and 2.d below.
-(Note: For the purpose of this NPD, the term "NASA acquisitions" is intended to include work performed in-house by NASA civil servants.)

 c.
 The requirements of this NPD apply to NASA acquisition contracts initiated following promulgation of this NPD.
-Retroactive application of this NPD to existing acquisition contracts is at the discretion of the applicable NASA program manager and shall be based on a determination of risk related to the retention of existing quality assurance requirements versus implementation of the requirements of this NPD.
+Retroactive application of this NPD to existing acquisition contracts is at the discretion of the applicable NASA program manager and is to be based on a determination of risk related to the retention of existing quality assurance requirements versus implementation of the requirements of this NPD.

 a.
 The National Aeronautics and Space Act, 51 U.S.C. § 20113.